Ricette di Sicilia

 - 5

-Add the pieces of red mullet and amberjack and lightly sauté for 3-4 minutes.
+Toss in the pieces of red mullet and amberjack, gently browning them for 3-4 minutes.

 - 6

-Pour in the white wine and allow it to bubble away over a fairly high heat.
+Pour in the white wine and let it evaporate over a fairly high heat.

 - 7

-Meanwhile, cook the pasta in plenty of salted water until just al dente, then drain.
+Meanwhile, cook the pasta in plenty of salted boiling water until just al dente, then drain.

 - 8

-Transfer the pasta to the pan with the sauce, add a drizzle of olive oil and a ladle of pasta water.
+Transfer the pasta to the pan with the sauce, add a drizzle of olive oil and a ladle of the cooking water.

 - 9